isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 There is a number of steps required to enable the GSS-TSIG mechanism:

-1. the gss_tsig DSO has to be loaded by the D2 server
+1. the gss_tsig hook library has to be loaded by the D2 server
 2. the GSS-TSIG capable DNS servers have to be specified with their parameters

 An excerpt from D2 server is provided below.
 More examples are available in the